There are currently 0 comments and 0 photos online for this walk.

 Start point: 52.2032 lat, -2.0307 long

 Do NOT take this gate, instead turn sharp left up the field edge (keeping the hedge on your right) to take a metal kissing gate at the top.
 Once through this gate stay gently up the edge of the field (keeping a tall hedge and trees on your right).
 Quite soon these trees merge into a large wood on your right.
 Stay along the edge of the field following the edge of the wood.
 Eventually you will reach the field corner where there is a metal kissing gate.
-Do NOT go through this gate, instead walk away from the gate to proceed with a hedge on the right to the next corner of the field.
-Turn left (keeping the hedge on your right) and walk 25 yards to take a kissing gate right into a large grazing field.
+Go through the gate and continue with the hedge and trees on your right.
+Pass under power lines and reach a fence corner.
+Turn right here and walk 8 paces to reach a wooden gate (which leads to a bridleway).

 |Bridleway to A422|